ellmau/ellmau/README.md

 ### ⚡ Old projects on other source-hosting websites

+- A solver for semantics of Abstract Dialectical Frameworks, which utilises ordered binary decision diagrams [adf-obdd](https://stefan.ellmauthaler.net/adf-obdd)
+- Exploring negation for tuple generating dependencies in rule-based reasoning.
+See the [preprint-version](https://arxiv.org/abs/2112.07376) of the accepted [AAAI-22](https://aaai.org/Conferences/AAAI-22/) paper
+- Teaching (see my personal overview [page](https://stefan.ellmauthaler.net/teaching/) for a list)
 - [DIAMOND (on sourceforge)](https://sourceforge.net/projects/diamond-adf/): An ADF-solver, based on Answer Set Programming encodings, with various wrapper-versions, like python and c++
 - [nrpsolver (on sourceforge)](https://sourceforge.net/projects/nrpsolver/): A c++ implementation of a genetic algorithm to solve the nurse-rostering problem